Objective-C: Fast enumeration

 Fast enumeration generates more efficient code than standard enumeration because method calls to enumerate over objects are replaced by pointer arithmetic using the NSFastEnumeration protocol.

+NSFastEnumeration is not present on Mac OS X version 10.4 or earlier.
+Binaries compiled to use this feature will not run on these earlier versions of Mac OS X.

 Class extensions

 A class extension has the same syntax as a category declaration with no category name, and the methods and properties declared in it are added directly to the main class.
 It is mostly used as an alternative to a category to add methods to a class without advertising them in the public headers, with the advantage that for class extensions the compiler checks that all the privately declared methods are actually implemented.

-Implications for Cocoa development

-All Objective-C applications developed for macOS that make use of the above improvements for Objective-C 2.0 are incompatible with all operating systems prior to 10.5 (Leopard).
-Since fast enumeration does not generate exactly the same binaries as standard enumeration, its use will cause an application to crash on Mac OS X version 10.4 or earlier.

 Blocks

-Blocks is a nonstandard extension for Objective-C (and C and C++) that uses special syntax to create closures.
+Blocks is an extension for Objective-C (and C and C++) that uses special syntax to create closures.
 Blocks are only supported in Mac OS X 10.6 "Snow Leopard" or later, iOS 4 or later, and GNUstep with libobjc2 1.7 and compiling with clang 3.1 or later.